 Peel the prawns, then place the heads and shells into the pan.
 Add the cayenne and stock, and bring to the boil, then reduce to a gentle simmer for 15 minutes.

-Thickly slice the chorizo.
+While that's simmering, thickly slice the chorizo.
 Peel and roughly chop the onion, deseed and roughly chop the peppers, then trim and roughly chop the celery.
 Peel and finely slice the garlic, then slice the chillies.
 Scrub and chop the sweet potatoes into 3cm chunks.

 Add a lug of olive oil to a large pan over a medium-high heat.
 Add the chorizo, rosemary and thyme sprigs, and 2 bay leaves.
 Cook for 4 to 5 minutes, or until browned, then remove everything to a plate.